Denise: Deep Robust Principal Component Analysis for Positive Semidefinite Matrices: Theoretical Guarantees for Denise

 \section{Theoretical Guarantees for Denise}

 We provide theoretical guarantees that on every compact subset of symmetric positive semidefinite matrices, the function performing the optimal low-rank plus sparse decomposition can be approximated arbitrarily well by the neural network architecture of Denise.
-Furthermore, we show that the optimization procedure by which Denise is trained converges to a stationary point of the robust PCA problem.
+The proofs are presented in Section~\ref{sec:Proofs}.